mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

 ^^^^^^^^^^^^^^^

-Each function and class must come with a “docstring” at the top of the function code, using a forating close to the `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`__ formatting.
+Each function and class must come with a “docstring” at the top of the function code, using a formatting close to the `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`__ formatting.
 The docstring must summarize what the function does and document every parameter.

 If an argument takes in a default value, it should be described